BriranSus/MoodiFY_FE/README.md

 # MoodiFY_FE
 The frontend side for the music playing platform project, MoodiFY.
-The frontend uses React.JS + Typescript alongside TailwindCSS
+The frontend uses the Vite build tool for React.JS + Typescript alongside TailwindCSS